-The sensor of the AT100 consists of a metal tube containing several wires.
-The sensor tube will measure the float location properly if the tube is straight and the float can travel freely up and down its length.
-Perform a visual inspection on the sensor tube to make sure it is straight, free from pits or gouges, and does not show excessive wear patterns.
+The sensor of the AT200 consists of a metal tube containing several wires.
+The sensor tube will measure the float location properly if the tube is straight.
+Perform a visual inspection on the sensor tube to make sure it is straight throughout its measuring length.
+Some installations may require the sensor tube to have a 90 degree bend as part of their configuration (identified by the model number).
+This bend will be made at the factory and is perfectly acceptable.